Skip to main content

 The Volcanic Legacy Scenic Byway road trip is not all mountains and volcanoes—majestic cascading waterfalls are also a part of the trip, and you should definitely stop and experience them.

-At McArthur-Burney Falls Memorial State Park, you’ll find over five miles of hiking trails and campsites.
-Hike the trail to the 129-foot Burney Falls, where you can bask in the glory of the natural wonder under the flowing waters.
+In McArthur-Burney Falls Memorial State Park, there are campsites and more than five kilometers of hiking trails.
+Trek the path to the 129-foot Burney Falls, where the cascading waters provide a breathtaking view for you to enjoy.
 As one of the most stunning waterfalls in the world, Burney Falls has captivated President Theodore Roosevelt, who once claimed that this waterfall is “the Eighth Wonder of the World.”

 If you end up leaving the park earlier than expected, check out another beautiful waterfall a bit further down the Volcanic Scenic Byway: McCloud Falls.